Russian polar expedition of 1900–1902: Planning and preparation

-Renamed Zarya, the ship was sent to the shipyard of Colin Archer in Larvik to be heavily modified in order to deal with the ice.
+The ship was sent to the shipyard of Colin Archer in Larvik to be heavily modified in order to deal with the ice.
 Colin Archer, the Norwegian shipbuilder, had designed and built Fritdjof Nansen's ship Fram, which in 1896 had returned unscathed from its long drift in the northern polar ocean during Nansen's "Farthest North" expedition, 1893–96.
 Archer had also fitted out Southern Cross for the Southern Cross Expedition in 1897 to become a polar ship.
 Archer strengthened Zarja heavily with internal frames and beams, and deckhouses were added and modified.
 The rig was changed to barkentine (square sail on foremast only).
 In October 1899 the ship was certified by Norwegian authorities for a three-year expedition in the Arctic.

 Equipment for the hydrological studies was ordered in England, Sweden and Russia.
-The hydrological preparation were started too late, and Kolchak, who was responsible for the work, struggled to complete them in time.
+The hydrological preparation was started too late, and Kolchak, who was responsible for the work, struggled to complete them in time.
 He also visited Nansen in Norway for consultation and training, and then traveled to Moscow and Arkhangelsk where he recruited three crew members.
 One of them, Semyon Evstifeev was later praised by Toll as his best sailor.